rockbeatspaper-coder/minesweeper-installer/README.md

-# minesweeper-installer
+# MINESWEEPER
-Directional Minesweeper game with custom installer and setup wizard.
+This game was made in python in a few mins lol

+The game involves sweeping mines and trying not to click on a mine thats it